 Absences or Falling Behind in Class

 Students who find themselves unable to attend classes or complete academic work at any time during the semester should contact their GS academic advisors immediately.
-In consultation with the advisor and the instructor, a student may be able to make arrangements for extensions on work within the time frame of the semester or, under more serious circumstances, may be advised to withdraw from a course or from the semester.
-Students who miss more than two weeks of classes are counseled to give serious consideration to withdrawing from the semester in progress.
+In consultation with the advisor and the instructor, a student may be able to make arrangements for extensions on work within the timeframe of the semester or, under more serious circumstances, may be advised to withdraw from a course or from the semester.
+Students who miss more than two weeks of classes are urged to give serious consideration to withdrawing from the semester in progress.

 It is the policy of the University to respect its members’ religious beliefs.
 In compliance with New York State law, no student may be penalized for absences due to religious beliefs.

 Students are required to inform their instructors of their plans to observe a religious holiday at the beginning of the semester, so that instructor and student have plenty of time to plan for any necessary alternative arrangements.
 It is important for students to understand that, no matter what absences might be accommodated, they will still be responsible for all course requirements, which may include in-class participation or other assignments that will need to be made up in some alternative way.